|Course Title:||Ethics and the IRS|

 |Lesson 3.9-||Expedited Suspensions|

 |Lesson 3.11-||Further Reading and Conclusion|

 Accounting Ethics CPE Training Course Overview

-We offer two types of courses – Standard and CPE (Continuing Professional Education).
-The Standard training course includes all video lessons and the instructor’s course transcript.
-The CPE edition includes the same training curriculum, plus a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission and a course certificate of completion.
+Course includes all video lessons and the instructor’s course transcript, a practice exam with evaluative feedback (find out why your answers are right or wrong), your final exam submission, and a course certificate of completion.
 The Accounting Ethics CPE training course qualifies for continuing education credit for CPAs (Certified Public Accountants), Enrolled Agents (EAs) and Other Tax Return Preparers (OTRPs) nation-wide.
 Please note that this course does not meet the qualifications for any state-specific ethics requirements.

 At TeachUcomp, Inc., you choose how you want your training delivered.